-Issues for Congress center on whether to amend the current allocation procedure to account for changes in the energy consumption of heating or cooling, or to include other factors in the formula.
-In the 116th Congress, several bills would make changes to the WAP.
-These include directing DOE to take into consideration "improvements in the health and safety of occupants" of weatherized dwellings, reauthorizing WAP, increasing the authorized annual appropriation for the program, and establishing a timeline for disbursement of allocated funds to states, among other proposals.
+Issues for Congress center on whether to amend the current allocation procedure to account for changes in the energy consumption of heating or cooling, to make changes to the per dwelling funding limit, to make changes to the approved weatherization materials, or to include other factors in the formula.
+In the 117th Congress, several bills would make changes to the WAP.
+These include increasing the authorized appropriations for the program, increasing per dwelling funding limits, establishing a timeline for disbursement of allocated funds to states, and directing a percentage of funds to be apportioned to environmental justice communities, among other proposals.